-- Begin by hovering over the list in question, and select Setup List Maintenance Program on the More menu.
+- Hover over the list in question, click on the drop-down menu and go to Maintenance > Setup Maintenance Program

-- Enter a name for the program, and a description if you like.
-Click on the add step button, and add a “Change Field Values” step.
+- Enter a name for the program, and a description if you like

 Act-On forms can push data directly to NetSuite CRM in Step #2 of the form builder.

-Push Sign-up Data to NetSuite CRM when someone submits this form
+Push Sign-up Data to NetSuite CRM when someone submits a form

-- Selecting this option lets you set the system to automatically push submission data into NetSuite CRM.
+- This option lets you set the system to automatically push submission data into NetSuite CRM.
 Note that it's very important that your form fields map to your CRM fields; the label must be the same, including spelling and punctuation (watch out for variations such as "e-mail" and "email").

 - If a company record does not exist, an "unaffiliated lead record" will be created.